laragento/docs/README.md

 <a name="introduction"></a>
 ## Introduction
 Laragento is a wrapper for the Magento 2 database based on Laravel.
-The primary aim is to make frontend development easier and more developer friendly.
+The primary aim is to make the life of a shop developer easier.

 What is Laragento?
-- Well it's not finished yet.
-Actually it's in early Alpha stage.
-- Its made with Laravel, vue.js and Bulma.
+- Its made with Laravel, vue.js.
 (Yeah!)
 - There are a lot of automated tests and the documentation is growing (right now).
 - Laragento is supported by several agencies.
 - It's open source, as it should be.
-- The is no enterprise version and there will never be one
+- The is no enterprise version and there will never be one.

 What is Laragento not?
-- It's not a replacement for Magento 2 (You still need it for Admin and Checkout purposes)
+- It's not a replacement for Magento 2 (You still need it for Backend and Checkout purposes).
-- It's not able to handle large international shops (not in 2018)
+- It's not able to handle large international shops (not in 2018).
+- It's NOT finished.
+It's in early Alpha.

+What are the dependencies?
+- Laragento is using this package https://github.com/nWidart/laravel-modules to organize its structure.
+It's highly recommended to use the packages for your own functionalities.
+For more information you can visit https://nwidart.com/laravel-modules/v3/introduction

 Should you join the revolution?
 - Definitely.
-Bigger is better.
+Just test it an give us some feedback.
+Any help is highly appreciated.

 <a name="docs"></a>
 ## Documentation